As an Amazon Associate we earn from qualifying purchases.

 How to Clean the Blades of a Nut Chopper

 The cleaning instructions of nut chopper blades vary from model to model.
-We recommend reading the device’s user manual to understand the cleaning instructions properly.
+I recommend reading the device’s user manual to understand the cleaning instructions properly.

 Step 1: Disassemble the Nut Chopper